Yield: 6 to 8

 - 1 ½ cups all-purpose flour

 - ½ teaspoon fine sea salt

 - 1 ½ cups whole milk ricotta cheese

 - 1 teaspoon vanilla extract

 - Chopped roasted hazelnuts for garnish

-Preheat the oven to 350 degrees F. Line the bottom of an 8-inch cake pan with parchment paper.
+Preheat oven to 350 degrees F. Line the bottom of an 8-inch cake pan with parchment paper.
 Spray inside of the pan, including the parchment, with non-stick cooking spray.

 Place ¼ cup of the hazelnuts in a small food processor or spice grinder and pulse until they resemble a fine meal.
 Crack or half part of the remaining hazelnuts and set aside the cracked and whole nuts.

-Add the hazelnut meal and the flour to a large bowl.
+Add hazelnut meal and flour to a large bowl.
 Stir in the sugar, baking powder, lemon zest, and salt.
 In a medium bowl, stir together the eggs, ricotta, and vanilla.
 Fold this into the dry ingredients until a smooth batter forms.

 Bake for 55 to 60 minutes, until a toothpick inserted into the center of the cake comes out clean.
 If the hazelnuts look like they are browning too quickly, place a tented piece of aluminum foil over the cake while it continues to bake.